Yoga for veterans offers meaningful holistic solutions to returning veterans and their families.

 Give Back Yoga Foundation offers free yoga and mindfulness resources to veterans.
 They give support and funding to certified yoga teachers in all traditions to offer the teachings of yoga to underserved segments of the community, including veterans.

 “Our veterans have given much, far too many are poorly treated, and when their service comes to an end they face PTSD-related challenges.
-I have a heartfelt desire to be of help,” says Bhava Ram, who is participating in a Yoga for Veterans weekend event in Hollywood in November.
+I have a heartfelt desire to be of help,” says Bhava Ram.
 Although the largest demographic experiencing post-traumatic stress is veterans, the healing tools of yoga and meditation are beneficial to all.